CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/VXLAN-Scale.md

 author: Cumulus Networks
 weight: 151
 aliases:
- - /display/CL37/VXLAN-Scale
+ - /display/DOCS/VXLAN+Scale
  - /pages/viewpage.action?pageId=8362768
 pageID: 8362768
 product: Cumulus Linux
 version: 3.7.7
-imgData: cumulus-linux-377
+imgData: cumulus-linux
-siteSlug: cumulus-linux-377
+siteSlug: cumulus-linux
 ---
 On Broadcom Trident II and Tomahawk switches running Cumulus Linux, there is a limit to the number of VXLANs you can configure